Residency Program in Dentistry and Oral Surgery

 Faculty participating in the program

-Boaz Arzi, DVM, Diplomate AVDC: Staff Veterinarian, Residency Supervisor, 50% of clinical supervision, research mentoring.
+Boaz Arzi, DVM, Diplomate AVDC: Associate Professor, Residency Supervisor, 50% of clinical supervision, research mentoring.

 Process of evaluation

-Three-monthly progress meetings will be held and the evaluation system of the VMTh (VOLES) will be used.
+Three-monthly progress meetings will be held and the evaluation system of the VMTH (Eval 360) will be used.
 The VMTH policy will be followed for disciplinary actions and dismissal of a resident.

 The VMTH is committed to building strong relationships with its constituents.
 A major part of the residents' duties, therefore, includes timely communication with referring veterinarians and clients.